ets-labs/python-dependency-injector/docs/examples/decoupled-packages.rst

 dependencies and package containers.
 It wires the packages and dependencies to create a complete application.

-We build an example micro application that consists from 3 packages:
+We build an example micro application that consists of 3 packages:

 - ``user`` - a package with user domain logic, depends on a database
 - ``photo`` - a package with photo domain logic, depends on a database and AWS S3